-“We do not play the piano with our fingers but with our mind”.
-Glenn Gould
+“We do not play the piano with our fingers but with our mind”

-I have been musing on this statement from one of the most popular yet controversial pianists of the 20th century.
-Gould had a highly individual style of playing the piano and his interpretations were often equally idiosyncratic.
+I have been musing on this statement from one of the most popular yet controversial pianists of the Twentirth century.
+Gould had a highly individual style of playing the piano, and his interpretations were often equally idiosyncratic.

 Fingers are really inconsequential because we play the piano with our minds; it is of fundamental importance in piano playing.
-You control your fingers (or any other part of your body) with your mind.
-They do exactly what they are told (most of the time!) and it is no fault of your fingers when they don’t do what they are told; your mind has given them incorrect signals.
+You control your fingers, or any other part of your body, with your mind.
+They do exactly what they are told and it is no fault of your fingers when they don’t do what you expect; your mind has given them incorrect signals.
 This is a simplistic viewpoint but it gets the message across.

 Some favourite Gould interpretations:

 Melanie Spanswick has written and published a wide range of courses, anthologies, examination syllabuses, and text books, including Play it again: PIANO (published by Schott Music).
 This best-selling graded, progressive piano course contains a large selection of repertoire featuring a huge array of styles and genres, with copious practice tips and suggestions for every piece.

 For more information, please visit the publications page, here.

 Many thanks for the inclusion in your excellent site 🙂

 I myself am a pianist and found this post a pleasure to read! 🙂

 Thanks so much Derrick, Glad you like my post 🙂